reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ## Introduction

-In [Part 5: Async Logic and Data Fetching](./part-5-async-logic.md), we saw how to write async thunks to fetch data from a server API, patterns for handling async request loading state, and use of selector functions for encapsulating lookups of data from the Redux state.
+In [Part 5: Async Logic and Data Fetching](./part-5-async-logic.md), we saw to write async thunks to fetch data from a server API, patterns for handling async request loading state, and use of selector functions for encapsulating lookups of data from the Redux state.

-In this final section, we'll look at optimized patterns for ensuring good performance in our application, and techniques for automatically handling common updates of data in the store.
+In this section, we'll look at optimized patterns for ensuring good performance in our application, and techniques for automatically handling common updates of data in the store.

 So far, most of our functionality has been centered around the `posts` feature.
 We're going to add a couple new sections of the app.
 After those are added, we'll look at some specific details of how we've built things, and talk about some weaknesses with what we've built so far and how we can improve the implementation.